SUNET/cnaas-nms/README.md

 ## Authorization

 Currently we can use two styles for the authorization.
 We can use the original style or use OIDC style.
 For OIDC we need to define some env variables or add a auth_config.yaml in the config.
-The needed variables are: OIDC_CONF_WELL_KNOWN_URL, OIDC_CLIENT_SECRET, OIDC_CLIENT_ID, FRONTEND_CALLBACK_URL and OIDC_ENABLED.
-To use the OIDC style the last variable needs to be set to true.
+The needed variables are:
+`OIDC_CONF_WELL_KNOWN_URL`, `OIDC_CLIENT_SECRET`, `OIDC_CLIENT_ID`, `FRONTEND_CALLBACK_URL` and `OIDC_ENABLED`.
+To use the OIDC
+style the last variable needs to be set to true.

 ## License